thinkpad20/functionalC/algebraic/README.md

 Now we're really looking quite different!
 Let's restate our list examples with the clean syntax:

 ```
-list l                // note that list is intrinsically parametric, so not declaring a type simply means it will be inferred later.
+list a                // note that list is intrinsically parametric, so not declaring a type simply means it will be inferred later.
-boolean isEmpty = !l  // isEmpty is true
+boolean isEmpty = !a  // isEmpty is true
-l = [1, 3, 5, 7]      // At this point, the type of l has been recorded and cannot be changed.
+a = [1, 3, 5, 7]      // At this point, the type of a has been recorded and cannot be changed.
-int a = .l            // a == 1
+int i = .a            // i == 1
-auto l2 = l..         // l2 == {3, 5, 7}. "list l2 = l.." would also be valid.
+auto b = a..          // b == {3, 5, 7}. "list b = a.." would also be valid.
 ```

 Let's imagine how this would look given an algebraic-type definition of a list.
 In Haskell, a list is defined as: